-The SAFEAct (S. 541/H.R.
-1094) will stop the slaughter of American horses for human consumption and prohibit the transport of horses across the USA borders for slaughter.
-The SAFE Act is currently being considered by the Energy & Commerce and Agriculture Committees.
+The SAFE Act (S. 541 / H.R.
+1094) will stop the slaughter of American horses for human consumption and prohibit the transport of horses across U.S. borders for slaughter.

 Please TAKE ACTION and ask your friends, family, and colleagues to do the same.